BDRD-Genomics/All_In_One/README.md

 # All-In-One Sequencing Pipeline

 **All-In-One** is a modular [Nextflow](https://www.nextflow.io/) DSL2 workflow for metagenomic and viral sequencing analysis.
-It supports **paired short-read**, **long-read**, and **hybrid** sequencing data and combines quality control, host/rRNA removal, assembly, taxonomic classification, viral analysis, genome characterization, automated reference mapping, and reporting in a single configurable pipeline.
+It supports **paired short-read**, **long-read**, and **hybrid** sequencing data and combines quality control, host/rRNA removal, assembly, taxonomic classification, viral analysis, genome characterization, and reporting in a single configurable pipeline.

 **Documentation:** Browse the [documentation](docs/index.md), jump to the [parameter reference](docs/parameters.md), or see the [Docker and Apptainer guide](docs/containers.md).